mlabbe/jfdi/readme.md

 SLN files will never build on Linux or Macos, but JFDI does.
 See the [multi-compiler example](examples/multi_compiler/).

+### Versus SCons ###

+[SCons](http://scons.org) is a fully featured Python-based software construction tool.
+It must be installed in your operating system and forces you to keep the older Python 2 around (whereas JFDI is based on Python 3).
+Unlike JFDI, it has deep knowledge about various compilers and imposes conventions through its environment model.

+This is a blessing and a curse: if SCons knows about your build environment, you are in luck and can build quickly.
+If it does not, adding support for it is involved and poorly documented.
+In contrast, JFDI barely knows anything about your toolchain, expecting you to expressly support it using a very simple API.

+SCons is not widely installed.
+Therefore, if you distribute your software, you are asking all of your users to install it and an outdated version of Python on their machines just to build your small program.
+JFDI is also not widely installed, but it self propagates and does not need to be installed at the operating system level.
+A user simply needs to run the `build.jfdi` script directly to retrieve the latest version.

+SCons is a good candidate to upgrade to if your project becomes too large for JFDI.
+The author uses it to build production code for a 200 file codebase.

 ## Usage ##

     jfdi.py --init           # create build.jfdi in cwd